Prepare your Mattermost MySQL database#

 Important

 PostgreSQL is our preferred database of choice.
-See the database software documentation for details on database version support.
+See the database software documentation for details on database version support, and see the Migrate from MySQL to PostgreSQL documentation for details on migrating from MySQL to PostgreSQL.

 Set up the Mattermost MySQL database#